Three US police officers charged over the murder of George Floyd

 — Amy Klobuchar (@amyklobuchar) June 3, 2020

+Floyd family lawyer Benjamin Crump said in a statement [via BBC News]: “This is a significant step forward on the road to justice and we are gratified that this important action was brought before George Floyd’s body was laid to rest”.

+Crump later told CNN that the family believed the charge against Chauvin should be first-degree murder and that they had been told that the investigation was ongoing and the charges could change further.

 Floyd, 46, died in Minneapolis on May 25 following an altercation with police officers.
-The incident has since led to hundreds protesting on the streets in Minnesota.
+The incident led to hundreds protesting on the streets in Minnesota, and dozens of demos have now been held worldwide.

-Chauvin was sacked following Floyd’s death, and was later charged with third-degree murder and manslaughter.
+Chauvin was sacked following Floyd’s death, and was initiially charged with third-degree murder and manslaughter.

-At the time, musicians including Janelle Monáe and Ice Cube led calls for justice in the US following the death along with John Boyega.
+At the time, musicians including Janelle Monáe and Ice Cube led calls for justice in the US following Floyd’s death along with John Boyega.

 Results from an independent autopsy earlier this week confirmed that Floyd died due to to asphyxiation resulting from pressure applied to his back and neck.
 These results differed from an initial autopsy that did not find evidence of “traumatic asphyxia or strangulation”, and that underlying health conditions played a role in the unarmed man’s death [via BBC].